Immunization Schedule for Adults

-- Seasonal Flu: All adults should receive the flu vaccine every year.
+- Seasonal Flu: All adults should receive the flu vaccine every year for flu prevention.

 - Tetanus, Diphtheria and Pertussis: The Td vaccine is a combination of tetanus and diphtheria.
 All adults should receive a Td booster every 10 years or after a severe or dirty wound or burn.
-The Tdap vaccine combines tetanus, diphtheria and pertussis.
-Pertussis is also known as whooping cough.
-Pregnant women in each of their pregnancies should receive the Tdap vaccine between 27 and 36 weeks to pass immunity to their child.
-Adults may also receive the Tdap booster.
-This is important to protect babies and young children, such as grandchildren, nieces and nephews, and neighbors, from pertussis.
+The Tdap vaccine combines tetanus, diphtheria and pertussis (also known as whooping cough).
+Pregnant women in each of their pregnancies should receive the Tdap vaccine between 27 and 36 weeks to pass immunity to their child, adults may also receive the Tdap booster.
+It is important to protect babies and young children, such as grandchildren, nieces and nephews, and neighbors, from pertussis.

 - Varicella Zoster Virus: Also known as shingles.
 If you had chickenpox you are at risk for developing shingles.
 The zoster vaccine is recommended for adults ages 60 years and older.

-- Pneumococcal Pneumonia: PCV13 and PPSV23: There are two vaccines currently recommended depending on your vaccine history, age and medical conditions.
-Please consult with your doctor to determine which vaccines you need and when you need them.
+- Pneumococcal Pneumonia: PCV13 and PPSV23: PCV13 and PPSV23: There are two vaccines currently recommended depending on your vaccine history, age and medical conditions.
+Please consult with your doctor to establish an immunization schedule.